 RAY BAUM’S Act

 In relation to Kari’s Law is RAY BAUM’S Act.
 This act stands for Repack Airwaves Yielding Better Access for Users of Modern Services.
 It ensures a caller’s location is accurately and completely provided to dispatchers.
-It applies to fixed MLTS as of January 6, 2020 and it will apply to non-fixed MLTS as of January 6, 2021.
+It applies to fixed MLTS as of January 6, 2020 and non-fixed MLTS as of January 6, 2021.

 RAY BAUM’S Act requires: